adaszko/complgen/README.md

    `$COMP_CWORD` environment will contain the input line and the current word being completed.

  * If no value is defined for `name`, then the pattern `<name>` will match any word.

+ * End-to-end tests that excercise the generation completion scripts and check that they behave properly.